 As someone whose grocery expenses are the second-highest bill behind only my mortgage, I've found myself paying more attention to what I'm spending as I'm filling my cart at the store.
 Part of that effort has been breaking down what each meal costs and axing it from our weekly menu if it exceeds a certain dollar amount.

-During a trip to Costco over the weekend, I noticed that the Rana lobster ravioli was on sale ($10 for a two-pack), and I felt inspired to create a cheap-yet-restaurant-worthy meal for an at-home anniversary date night with my husband.
+During a trip to Costco over the weekend, I noticed that Costco's Rana Maine Lobster Ravioli was on sale ($10 for a two-pack), and I felt inspired to create a cheap-yet-restaurant-worthy meal for an at-home anniversary date night with my husband.

 @dkgoodeats Quick 20 Minute Dinner using the Lobster Ravioli from Costco!! #quickdinner #costcotiktok #fyp #foodtiktok #foryoupage #costcoravioli #ravioli #pasta #dinnerideas ♬ ALIEN SUPERSTAR - Beyoncé

 How to Cook Lobster Ravioli from Costco

 I had never eaten lobster ravioli before, so I wasn't entirely sure how I wanted to transform it into a meal.
 Enter: TikTok.
 I found the above recipe that I figured would be easy on both me and my wallet.

 I melted some butter and sauteed onions and garlic.
 Once the onions and garlic were tender, I added tomato paste, heavy cream, and chicken broth.
 To finish the sauce, I added parmesan cheese, pepper, and Italian seasoning.
 In a separate pan, I sauteed some tail-off shrimp that I also scored on sale at Costco for $10.

 The only ingredients I actually had to buy to make the dish were the Costco lobster ravioli, the shrimp, and the tomato paste.
 I had everything else on hand.